adrianiftode/BundleTransformerScriptManagerIssue/Readme.md

 # Bundle Transformer and ScriptManager Issue
 **ScriptManager** is not aware of the bundled scripts registered with [Bundle Transformer](https://bundletransformer.codeplex.com/)  and it emits its original scripts.

-The following list should not appear in the HTML code, but only the *bundles/WebFormsJs* one since it contains already these scripts
+The following list should not appear in the HTML code, but only the *bundles/WebFormsJs* one since it contains already these scripts.

 <pre>
     &lt;script src="Scripts/WebForms/WebForms.js" type="text/javascript"&gt;&lt;/script&gt;